osalabs/phpminiadmin/README.md

 ## Change Log
 ### changes in phpMiniAdmin 1.9.150729

- - switched to MySQLi due to PHP7 deprecation of MySQL extension
+ - switched to MySQLi because MySQL extension deprecated in PHP7

 ### changes in phpMiniAdmin 1.9.150108